thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

 # Building a sorting function in pure Sass

-My very first attempt at building a sorting function in Sass goes back to months ago.
-Back then, someone asked on Twitter how we could build a function to sort a list of numeric values in Sass in order to build a modular scale.
-Quickly enough, I came up with a (highly inefficient) way to do it.
-Unfortunately, no way to do the same with strings (or any other Sass type) before Sass 3.3.
+Several months ago someone asked me on Twitter if it was possible to sort a list of numeric values in Sass.
+They were trying to derive a [modular scale](http://alistapart.com/article/more-meaningful-typography) in Sass and needed a sorting function.
+After a little bit of work I came up with a way to do it for numbers.
+However, because of limitations in Sass, there was no way to build a sorting function for other Sass types (like Strings).

-Thankfully we've been able to play with Sass 3.3 features.
-Thus, not later than a couple of days after the original tweet, I came up with a sorting function for strings.
-However I used a very very slow way to do so.
-It's only when [Sam Richards](http://twitter.com/snugug) came up with a quick-sort function for numbers a couple of weeks ago that I started looking for better algorithms to sort strings.

-Anyway, I'm glad to say I have found several efficient ways to sort strings (numbers or whatever) in pure Sass.
-I've succeeded in implementing a couple of famous algo'; you can find the code and tests in the [SassySort](https://github.com/HugoGiraudel/Sass-sort) repository.

-Back to today's topic: I'd like to show you one way to build a sorting function in Sass.
+Fast forward to the present day.
+Sass 3.3 has been released and with it [a ton of new features](http://davidwalsh.name/future-sass).
+Today, I'd like to show you how to use some of these features to build a sorting function in Sass.

 ## Comparing strings